 A Google pioneer who became the face of a struggling internet giant, tasked with the near-impossible revival of Yahoo.

-Marissa Mayer's story is inextricably linked to the rise of Silicon Valley in the 21st century.
-Hired as Google's first female software engineer in 1999, she was more than a token; she became a central architect of the company's user experience, overseeing the clean, simple design of products like Gmail, Google News, and the iconic white homepage.
-For over a decade, she was the public face of Google's product innovation, a detail-obsessed executive known for her analytical rigor.
-Her leap to the CEO role at Yahoo in 2012 was a blockbuster move, seen as a potential salvation for the faded web portal.
-Mayer's tenure was a whirlwind of acquisitions, product overhauls, and controversial decisions, like ending remote work.
-While she succeeded in stabilizing the company and growing its mobile and video assets, she could not reverse its core decline, ultimately overseeing its sale to Verizon.
-Her chapter at Yahoo remains a complex case study in whether any leader could have turned the tide, cementing her legacy as a brilliant technologist who took on one of business's toughest challenges.
+Marissa Mayer was hired as Google's first female software engineer in 1999.
+She became a central architect of the company's user experience, overseeing the clean design of products like Gmail, Google News, and the white homepage.
+She was the public face of Google's product innovation for over a decade.
+She became CEO of Yahoo in 2012.
+Her tenure was a whirlwind of acquisitions, product overhauls, and controversial decisions, like ending remote work.
+She stabilized the company and grew its mobile and video assets but could not reverse its core decline, ultimately overseeing its sale to Verizon.
+Born in 1975, her chapter at Yahoo remains a complex case study in whether any leader could have turned the tide.

 1965–1980